 On the Day of St. Andrew, a common tradition which is still kept today is to plant wheat seeds and keep them indoors until New Year’s Eve.
 The person who plants the wheat will be able to tell how next year will be based on how the plants will look like, according to tradition.
 Some people also take small branches from a fruit tree, put them in water and keep them until the Christmas holiday.
 If the branches bloom, the trees will make lots of fruits in the coming year, the tradition says.

 St. Andrew’s Day is a national holiday and a legal day off in Romania.
-Moreover, some 700,000 Romanians named Andrei or Andreea (or derivatives) celebrate their name day on November 30.
+Moreover, Romanians named Andrei or Andreea (or derivatives) celebrate their name day on November 30.

 (Photo source: Inquam Photos / George Călin)